SlicerRt/SlicerDebuggingTools/README.md

   - `Qualifier` -> `tcp://slicer@localhost:5678`
   - Press Enter (or click `Refresh` button).
 The Slicer process should appear in the list below.
   - Press Enter (or click `Attach` button).
 The popup window in Slicer should disappear.
-- In Visual Studio 2017 or later:
+- In Visual Studio 2017:
   - In menu, select `Debug > Attach to Process` to display the `Attach to Process` window
   - `Connection type` -> `Python remote (ptvsd)`
   - `Connection target` -> `tcp://slicer@localhost:5678`
   - Press Enter (or click `Refresh` button).
 The Slicer process should appear in the list below.
   - Press Enter (or click `Attach` button).
 The popup window in Slicer should disappear.
   - For connecting again, `Debug` / `Reattach to Process` function can be used
+- In Visual Studio 2019 or later:
+  - In menu, select `Debug > Attach to Process` to display the `Attach to Process` window
+  - `Attach to` -> `Python code`
+  - `Process` -> `SlicerApp-real.exe`
+  - Press Enter (or click `Attach` button).
+The popup window in Slicer should disappear.
+  - For connecting again, `Debug > Reattach to Process` function can be used